 - Credit Risk-The District minimizes credit risk, the risk of loss due to failure of the security, by limiting investments to authorized investments.
-The Local Government Surplus Funds Trust (PRIME Fund) is rated by Standards & Poors.
+The PRIME Fund is rated by Standards & Poors.
 The current rating is AAAm.
-The Investment Manager of Florida PRIME manages credit risk by purchasing only high quality securities, performing a credit analysis to develop a database of issuers and securities that meet the Investment Manager's minimum standard and by regularly reviewing the portfolio's securities financial data, issuer news and developments, and ratings of the nationally recognized statistical rating organizations. - Interest Rate Risk-The District manages its exposure to declines in fair values of investments by investing operating funds primarily in short-term securities and the Florida State Board of Administration's Florida PRIME.
-The weighted average days to maturity of the Local Government Surplus Funds Trust at September 30, 2019, was 37 days.
-Next interest rate reset dates for floating rate securities are used in the calculation of the weighted average days to maturity.

-Custodial Credit Risk-Investments are subject to custodial credit risk if the securities are uninsured, not registered in the District's name, and held by the party that either sells to or buys for the District.
+The Investment Manager of Florida PRIME manages credit risk by purchasing only high quality securities, performing a credit analysis to develop a database of issuers and securities that meet the Investment Manager's minimum standard and by regularly reviewing the portfolio's securities financial data, issuer news and developments, and ratings of the nationally recognized statistical rating organizations. - Interest Rate Risk-The District manages its exposure to declines in fair values of investments by investing operating funds primarily in short-term securities and the SBA Florida PRIME.
+The weighted average days to maturity of the PRIME Fund at September 30, 2020, was 48 days.
+Next interest rate reset dates for floating rate securities are used in the calculation of the weighted average days to maturity. - Custodial Credit Risk-Investments are subject to custodial credit risk if the securities are uninsured, not registered in the District's name, and held by the party that either sells to or buys for the District.
 No investments held at year-end were subject to custodial credit risk.
-The Florida State Board of Administration Florida PRIME does participate in securities lending, but the District owns shares of the Florida PRIME and not the underlying investments.
-Neither the District nor Florida Prime has participated in securities lending program in the fiscal year ended September 30, 2019.
+The SBA Florida PRIME does participate in securities lending, but the District owns shares of the Florida PRIME and not the underlying investments.
+Neither the District nor Florida PRIME has participated in securities lending program in the fiscal year ended September 30, 2020.